JDavidVR/m2_minesweeper/README.md

 # Minesweeper

-> Only supports magento 2.3-alpha or 2.3-develop from github
+> Only supports magento 2.3-alpha from composer or 2.3-develop from github.

 This is a practice module to demostrate Magento 2 DB (for data persitance) and Repositories(for REST connection) capabilities.